-In this section we learn about two important trigonometric limits, how to use them, and other tricks to find most other limits of trigonometric functions.
+In this section we learn about two very specific but important trigonometric limits, and how to use them; and other tricks to find most other limits of trigonometric functions.
 The first involves the sine function, and the limit is

 Here's a graph of f(x) = sin(x)/x, showing that it has a hole at x = 0.
 Our task in this section will be to prove that the limit from both sides of this function is 1.

 The second limit involves the cosine function, specifically the function f(x) = (cos(x) - 1)/x:

 Here is a graph of that function, another well-behaved, smooth function except for the hole in its domain at x = 0.